 Configuration

-Verify the SQL Server memory settings are correctly defined and do not fall below minimum memory requirements necessary for running OptiSuite (refer to SQL Server Installation document for more information on minimum memory requirements).
-Please co-ordinate with System Administrator to ensure that memory settings also take into consideration other databases used by the bank in SQL Server environment.
+Verify the SQL Server memory settings are correctly defined and do not fall below the minimum memory requirements necessary for running OptiSuite (refer to SQL Server Installation document for more information on minimum memory requirements). kindly, coordinate with System Administrator to ensure that memory settings are taken into consideration other databases used by the bank in the SQL Server environment.

 Schema User